nsw-wildlife-drone-hub/data-labelling/README.md

 I will modify this so that not only the images are extracted, but also a full definition video

 ### 5. Compress labels
-1. WinRAR the folder.
-Right-click ->WinRAR->Add to archive..
+1. Zip the folder using 7-zip

 2. Change Compression method to ‘Best’